 - Completely dependent on Internet service.
 If our Internet service goes down, no TV!
 Luckily, our Internet service is pretty reliable, and I’ve added a backup Internet service.

 This is the reason many people consider cord-cutting.
 Yes, it has saved me money.
 As you can probably tell, my family consumes a lot of TV content.
 The package we had with DirecTV had ballooned to over $200.00/month.
 At no point do all of the streaming services I’m subscribed to cost more than that.
 A large part of this is because I only pay for services when I’m using them, and I’m pretty good about taking advantage of promotions.

 I also save money on electricity costs, and the amount hasn’t been insignificant.
 It’s actually a few dollars every month.
+Additionally, I don’t need to buy an expensive remote control.
 So all in all, I pay significantly less for more content and a better user and customer service experience.
-Cutting the cord is a no brainer for me.
+Cutting the cord is a no-brainer for me.

 A year ago, I tepidly took the step of cutting the cord.
 At no point since I made that leap have I even considered going back.
 I get better content, a better user experience, and more control of my costs all at a lower cost.
 If you are considering cutting the cord, now’s the time.